Jalaljalili/Ping-Range-IP/README.md

-# equivalent
+# Equivalent
-number to word
+  * Convert a number to its equivalent word using Python